mushahadur/JavaScript_Learning/README.md

 # Introduction <a name="introduction"></a>

 <p>JavaScript is a lightweight, cross-platform, single-threaded, and interpreted compiled programming language which is also known as the scripting language for webpages.</p>
+<p>JavaScript is a lightweight, cross-platform, single-threaded, and interpreted compiled programming language which is also known as the scripting language for webpages.</p>

 <!-- all link is here -->